clagab007-cyber/IT-Help-Desk-Labs/Windows-Troubleshooting-Knowledge-Base/Documentation.md

 ## Project Overview
 This lab documents hands-on troubleshooting of common Windows issues that a Help Desk technician faces daily.
-Each issue was intentionally broken in a Windows 11 virtual machine, then diagnosed and fixed using standard support methods.
+Each issue was intentionally broken in a Windows 11 virtual machine (VMware), then diagnosed and fixed using standard support methods.

 ---